 If your schedule allows, set aside an entire day to wander through Griffith Park.
-This historic part of Los Angeles is home to the Griffith Observatory, the Los Angeles Zoo and Travel Town Museum.
+This historic part of Los Angeles is home to the Griffith Observatory, the Los Angeles Zoo and Travel Town Museum, one of the best hidden gems in Los Angeles.
 Train buffs of all ages will enjoy seeing the collection of vintage locomotives.
 You can even arrange to have a birthday party inside a locomotive.
 Train rides are available in Travel Town and the nearby Griffith Park & So.
 Railroad.
 Within Griffith Park are hiking trails, including one that leads to the iconic Hollywood sign.
 You can also see the Hollywood sign from the Griffith Observatory.

 TravelingMom Tip: Pack a picnic to enjoy at one of the scenic picnic areas in Griffith Park.

 4. Exposition Park Museums and Rose Garden with Babies

 The L.A. area has many exciting and diverse family-friendly museums.
 With paid parking, some museums offer free admission.
 Situated in the 160-acre Exposition Park is a collection of world-class museums, educational facilities and entertainment venues.
 The California Science Center (free) is a great place to explore science, math and technology.

 To learn about the cultural heritage and history of African Americans, visit the California African American Museum (free).
 Also popular with families is the Natural History Museum, the largest natural and historical museum in the western United States.